TutsWiki/source/content/java/regex.md

         Matcher m = p.matcher(email);     // Matcher Object

          System.out.println(m.matches());

-         // Prints true if the email is valid and false for invalid, here it will print true }
      }
+}
 ```
+Output: Prints true if the email is valid and false for invalid, here it will print true
 ### 2.3 REGEX QUANTIFIERS
 Regex quantifiers are used in regular expressions to define how often an element can occur.